Prometheus is an open-source monitoring solution that resides locally on your machine.

 You can also use Alert Rules to custom route specific Prometheus alerts to specific users, teams or escalation policies, write suppression rules, auto add notes, responders and incident tasks.

-To add a new Prometheus integration, go to “Teams” on Zenduty and click on the “Manage” button corresponding to the team you want to add the integration to.
+To add a new Prometheus integration, go to Teams on Zenduty and click on the team you want to add the integration to.

 Ensure that both Prometheus and Prometheus Alertmanager are downloaded and accessible locally on your system.
 To download them, visit here

-In the Prometheus folder, open “prometheus.yml”.
+In the Prometheus folder, open prometheus.yml.
 Add new rules files that you just created and set Target.
-Your “prometheus.yml” file should look like this:
+Zenduty groups Prometheus alerts based on the alertname parameter.
+Your prometheus.yml file should look like this: